prantadasguptade/mail-shield-phishing-detection/README.md

 - Reduced reporting time from approximately 5 minutes to near-instant execution
 - Saved approximately 42 business hours per team
 - Recognized among the Top 100 solutions in a PwC internal innovation competition

+## Limitations

+- Detection is mostly rule-based
+- May generate false positives in some cases

 ## Note
 This repository contains a sanitized demonstration version created for portfolio purposes.
 It does not include confidential enterprise data, internal workflows, or proprietary configurations.